The EEX Group operates several exchanges for trading and clearing financial products.

 - FIS Global

 Many regulated brokerage firms offer contracts for difference (CFDs) based on energy and agricultural products similar to the ones traded on the EEX exchanges.

 CFDs are a derivative instrument that offers retail traders a different way to invest in financial markets.
 CFDs allow traders to use leverage to bet on the price of financial assets.
 The value of a CFD is the difference between the price of a financial instrument at the time of its purchase and its current price.

 Some regulated brokers worldwide offer CFDs on shares, commodities, indices, forex and other financial assets.
 Customers deposit funds with the broker, which serve as margin.
-The advantage of CFDs is that investor can have exposure to financial assets without having to purchase shares, ETFs, futures or options.

 Traders can open an account at one of these regulated brokerage firms and begin trading CFDs based on EEX group products.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 73.0%-89.0% of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 EEX Group has a management team consisting of seven officers and managing directors:

 |Peter Reitz||CEO||Reitz has been chairman of the management board of EEX since August 1, 2011.
 He began his career as a product manager at Deutsche Borse AG in Frankfurt.
 He worked at Dow Jones Indexes in New York before joining the Eurex management Board.
 Reitz has been a member of the EEX Supervisory Board since 2007.|